From 17/10/2021 to 17/11/2022

 A visit to the Hiroshima Peace Park is a sobering but important experience for understanding the tragedies of Japan’s not so distant past.

-Stay in a ryokan hotel with a wonderful onsen (hot spring bath, both indoor and outdoor), taste some local fare in Edo-era Takayama, explore local markets, the Hida Folk Village and perhaps stop by a sake brewery.
+Stay in a ryokan hotel with indoor and outdoor onsens, taste regional specialities, explore local markets and perhaps stop by a sake brewery in Edo-era Takayama.

 Breakfasts Included: 11.